esl-websites-for-kids

 Tip for school use: Pick an appropriate book or comic on the site to read to small groups or the whole class.

-esl websites for kids
+esl websites for kids2.
+PBS Kids

 It’s worth it to spend time digging through all the interactive resources that this website has to offer.
-Featuring resources such as writing contests, videos, apps and digital resources for educators, children will never tire of the wide variety of activities on this website.
+Featuring resources such as writing contests, videos, apps and digital resources for educators, children will never tire of the wide variety of activities on this site.

-Tip for school use: Explore PBS Media, where PBS has teamed up with leading educational developers to provide free resources such as infographics, videos and interactive games to use in the classroom.
+Tip for school use: Explore PBS Learning Media, where PBS has teamed up with leading educational developers to provide free resources such as infographics, videos and interactive games to use in the classroom.

-esl websites for kids
+esl websites for kids4.
+Raz-Kids by Learning A-Z

 Although this website requires a subscription to access its full features, it’s worth it if you have multiple children or teach classes of varying literacy levels.
 You can print books according to levels and topics, create your own books and search for appropriate benchmark tests.